netbymatt/ws4kp/README.md

 Chrome seems to be more lenient on auto play and will eventually let a site auto-play music if you're visited it enough recently and manually clicked to start playing music on each visit.
 It also has a flag you can add to the command line when launching Chrome: `chrome.exe --autoplay-policy=no-user-gesture-required`.
 This is the best solution when using Kiosk-style setup.

-If you're unable to pre-set the play state before entering kiosk mode (such as with a home dashboard implemenation) you can add the query string value below to the url.
+If you're unable to pre-set the play state before entering kiosk mode (such as with a home dashboard implementation) you can add the query string value below to the url.
 The browser will still follow the auto play rules outlined above.
 ```
 ?settings-mediaPlaying-boolean=true
 ```